closeio/ciso8601/README.rst

 ```

 NOTE: ``parse_datetime_as_naive`` is only useful in the case where your timestamps have time zone information, but you want to ignore it.
 This is somewhat unusual.
-If your timestamps don't have time zone information (ie. are naive), simply use ``parse_datetime``.
+If your timestamps don't have time zone information (i.e. are naive), simply use ``parse_datetime``.
 It is just as fast.